Hermitian and non-Hermitian topology in active matter: Hermitian band topology

 \subsubsection{Quantum Hall effect}

 Topology is a property of matter that is invariant under a continuous deformation.
 For example, considering a genus, the number of holes, we cannot either increase or decrease the genus without cutting the geometry or sticking different surfaces together.
 Thus, the genus is a topological invariant, and we cannot continuously transform objects with different genera into each other, as exemplified by a ball and a donut.
 Condensed matter physics employs the notion of topology into a wavenumber space by considering the topology of band structures \cite{Hasan2010,Qi2011}.
 To discuss the topology of band structures, one must define the prohibited deformation of the Hamiltonian.
-In topological insulators, we exclude the deformation under which band structures cross the Fermi energy $E=E_f$.
+In topological insulators, we first consider an energy gap at the Fermi energy, where no bands exist.
+Then, we exclude the deformation under which band structures cross the Fermi energy.
 Under such continuous deformation (i.e., adiabatic deformation), the bulk is always insulating.
 Then, one can find defective structures in a wavenumber space, and the number of such defects must be preserved under the continuous deformation in a similar manner as in the preservation of the genus.
 Thus, insulating phases of matter can be classified by such a topological number, which leads to the notion of topological insulators.
 Below we shall delineate the definition and physical meanings of the defective structures in band structures.

+A prototypical example of topological materials is a quantum Hall system, which was experimentally discovered by von Klitzing et al.~in 1980 \cite{Klitzing1980}.
+They measured the Hall conductivity in semiconductors under the existence of the external magnetic field, and found its quantization.
+We first introduce some basic notions to understand this experiment.
+Under a uniform magnetic field perpendicular to a (effectively) two-dimensional semiconductor $\mathbf{B} = (0,0,B)$, the Hamiltonian is described as

+by using the vector potential $\mathbf{A}(\mathbf{r}) = (0,Bx,0)$ (we here adopt the Landau gauge).
+Solving the eigenequation of this Hamiltonian, one obtains discrete eigenenergies like the Hamiltonian under a harmonic potential, which is called the Landau level.
+Meanwhile, a uniform magnetic field induces the Lorentz force perpendicular to the velocity of an electron.
+As one can infer from classical electromagnetics, electronic and Lorentz forces are balanced when the electron moves perpendicular to both of them, and thus the corresponding current, i.e., the Hall current occurs.
+The Hall conductivity is defined as the Hall current divided by the electric field $\sigma_{xy} = j_y / E_x$.
+As we will discuss below, since each Landau level contributes to the Hall conductivity in a quantized way, the quantum Hall effect appears.